Operation Round Up®

 This list is a guide and is not comprehensive.

-- Assist community youth organizations and activities which promote good citizenship for strong, healthy communities;
+- Assist local community youth organizations and activities which promote good citizenship for strong, healthy communities;

 - Promote the health, wellness and safety of our communities and members;